 Directors who are employees of the Company do not receive any compensation for service as Directors.
-Each non-management Director is currently paid an annual retainer, a portion of which is paid in cash and a portion of which is paid in restricted stock, and fees of \$1,500 plus expenses for attendance at each Board meeting.
-The cash portion of the annual retainer, which is paid in cash on a monthly basis, was \$50,000 at the beginning of fiscal year 2008 and was increased to \$70,000 beginning in May 2008.
-The amount of the annual retainer paid in restricted stock each year is determined by or upon the recommendation of the Corporate Governance and Nominating Committee.
-For fiscal 2008, non-management Directors received \$100,000 in restricted stock.
-See footnote 2 to the Director Compensation table below.
-Mr. Johnson and Ms. Green received \$75,000 and \$50,000, respectively, in restricted stock, which represented pro rata awards based on their dates of election to the Board in May and August 2008.
-See footnote 2 to the Director Compensation table below.
-Effective with the Company's Annual Meeting in February 2009, the restricted stock portion of the Annual Retainer will be increased to \$115,000.
+Each non-management Director is currently paid an annual retainer, a portion of which is paid in cash and a portion of which is paid in restricted stock and/or restricted stock units, and fees of \$1,500 plus expenses for attendance at each Board meeting.
+The cash portion of the annual retainer, which is paid on a monthly basis, was \$70,000 in fiscal year 2009.
+The amount of the annual retainer paid in restricted stock and/or restricted stock units each year is determined by or upon the recommendation of the Corporate Governance and Nominating Committee.
+For fiscal 2009, non-management Directors received \$115,000 in restricted stock.
+See footnote (2) to the Director Compensation table below.

-The restricted stock award does not vest and cannot be sold until the Director's retirement or earlier death, disability or a change of control of the Company.
-Non-management Directors receive dividends with respect to such restricted stock.
-If a Director's tenure on the Board ends for any other reason, the restrictions will lapse unless it is determined that the participant has acted in a manner detrimental to the Company or has failed to fulfill his or her responsibilities in a satisfactory manner.
-If the restrictions on the shares do not lapse, such shares will be forfeited to the Company.
+The restricted stock and restricted stock unit awards generally do not vest and cannot be sold until the last day of a Director's final term after the age of 72 or earlier death, disability or a change of control of the Company.
+If a Director's tenure on the Board ends for any other reason, the vesting of the award is in the discretion of the Committee.
+If the restrictions on the awards do not lapse, such awards will be forfeited to the Company.
 As a result of these restrictions, the amount of restricted stock held by a Director reflects the length of time that a Director has served on the Board.
+Non-management Directors receive dividends with respect to restricted stock or, in the case of restricted stock units, dividend equivalents which may be paid out regularly or deferred until final settlement, with interest compounded quarterly as determined by the Committee, but in any event no greater than 120% of the applicable federal long-term rate.
+Restricted stock awards are entitled to voting rights; restricted stock units are not.